 \section{Conclusion}

-In this paper, we propose a fine-grained inference scaling framework to enhance the performance of LLM agents on structured function calling tasks.
+In this paper, we propose a fine-grained inference scaling framework to enhance LLM performance on structured function calling tasks.
 We construct an intra-call step-annotated dataset to train ToolPRM, a process reward model that supervises each intermediate step.
 Integrated with beam search, ToolPRM achieves the highest supervision accuracy and enables base LLMs to attain state-of-the-art results.
-We also identify a key principle for structured inference scaling: ``\textbf{explore more but retain less}'' based on the unrecoverability of structured output generation.
+We also identify a key principle for structured inference scaling: ``explore more but retain less'' based on the unrecoverability of structured output generation.
 However, the optimal trade-off in this principle is not yet dynamically adjustable.
-Future work can explore adaptive strategies to calibrate exploration and retention based on input complexity or ToolPRM-derived confidence.
+Future work could explore adaptive strategies that calibrate exploration and retention based on input complexity or ToolPRM-derived confidence.